When Is Inductive Inference Possible?: Setup

 A randomized learning algorithm is similarly defined by setting the codomain as $[0,1]$.

-Throughout this paper, we consider the following general sequential game between Learner and Nature.
+Throughout this paper, we will work with the following general sequential game between Learner and Nature.
 Before the game begins, Learner fixes a learning algorithm $\mathcal{A}$.
 At time step $t\in \mathbb{N}^+$, some $x_t$ is presented by Nature to Learner, and Learner predicts